What the experts say

 A study reporting on high-intensity training based on 30s duration supramaximal cycling sprints with two different groups following a different rest period regime has been published.
 In the research two randomly established groups of 5 males performed the 30 seconds test before and after normal training.
 One group (short program - SP) trained every day for two weeks while one group (long program - LP) trained every third day for 6 weeks.
 While the SP group showed enhanced levels of key biochemical markers including lactate dehydrogenase (active in metabolizing lactate) it was only the LP group that showed a marked increase in performance suggesting that the muscle fibre fatigue and injury in the SP group had not had time to recover in order to yield a benefit from the next training session.

 This fully supports the belief held by many coaches that high-intensity training sessions must be interspersed with low-intensity or rest days in order to allow the training effect to occur.

 Another report using different recovery times during repeated cycle sprint of 8 seconds duration demonstrated that both 15 seconds and 30 seconds recoveries were inadequate to allow for maintenance of a peak power output above a certain level but that with recoveries of 1 or 2 minutes power output could be maintained for each sprint.

-A second report by authors from the same team as above questions the requirement for physiotherapist level trained expertise to provide massage that can only be demonstrated to provide a 'feel good' factor.
+A second report by authors from the same team as above questions the requirement for physiotherapist level trained expertise to provide a massage that can only be demonstrated to provide a 'feel good' factor.
 They argue that specialist sports massage staff should be used for these purposes.